HaleyColgateKottler/GMMParameterEstimation.jl/docs/src/index.md

 ```@docs
 generateGaussians
 ```
-The parameters are returned as a tuple, with weights in a 1D vector, means as a k x d array, and variances as a k x d x d array.
+The parameters are returned as a tuple, with weights in a 1D vector, means as a k x d array, and variances as a k x d x d array if `diagonal` is false or as a list of `Diagonal{Float64, Vector{Float64}}` if `diagonal` is true to save memory.
 Note that each entry of each parameter is generated from a normal distribution centered at 0 with variance 1.

  ``\\~\\``